From BR Bullpen

 Biographical Information

-Clay Kirby was a pitcher for three National League teams between 1969 and [1976.
-Kirby holds the distinction of being the Padres pitcher who has to date (as of 2015), come the closest to pitching a no-hitter for that franchise.
+Clay Kirby was a pitcher for three National League teams between 1969 and 1976.
+Kirby holds the distinction of being the San Diego Padres pitcher who has to date (as of 2016), come the closest to pitching a no-hitter for that franchise.

 Notable Achievements